Flexible working and the right to request

 - to only refuse a request on one or more permitted reasons.

-The ACAS guide sets out things that employers should do as good practice in considering a flexible working request.
-While there is nothing unlawful in the employer failing to do these things (the code uses the word “should” for things that are recommended but not legally required) an employment tribunal would take into account whether the employer had followed these steps.
+In addition to the legal requirements listed above which employers must follow, the ACAS guide sets out additional things that employers ‘should do‘ when considering a statutory flexible working request.
+The word ‘should‘ is used in the guidance for things that are recommended as good practice but not legally required and while there is nothing unlawful in the employer failing to do these things, an employment tribunal would take into account whether the employer had followed these steps.
 If your employer seems uncertain about the process to follow or you have concerns that they are not dealing with your request in a reasonable manner, you can refer your employer to the Acas code and guidance.

-For instance, the ACAS guidance suggests an employer should:
+For instance, the current ACAS guidance suggests an employer should:

 Meetings